Mīharo! Which iwi are doing best financially

 Ngāi Tahu made distributions of $35m to its members last year.
 Net assets per member increased to $23,935, the first rise since 2018.
 Membership numbers grew by 4.9 per cent.

-Waikato-Tainui's assets and net worth increased by 7% and 10% respectively.
-The increase in assets and net worth in 2021 was largely driven by increases in the reported value of assets following a turnaround from the sharp decline in valuations in 2020 largely due to the COVID-19 pandemi
+Waikato-Tainui's assets and net worth increased by 7 per cent and 10 per cent respectively.
+The increase in assets and net worth in 2021 was largely driven by increases in the reported value of assets following a turnaround from the sharp decline in valuations in 2020 largely due to the Covid-19 pandemic.

 The iwi's gearing ratio decreased sharply in 2017 when $100m of the $195m generated from the sale of half of its holdings in The Base shopping centre in Hamilton was used to reduce debt.
 Last year, the gearing ratio fell from 12 per cent to 9 per cent, with total debt declining by $35m to $130.8m, the report said.